TYPES OF FINISH

 Cleanup of applicator requires lacquer thinner

-Pre-finished hardwood floors are growing ever popular.
-It is called pre-finished because the chemical finish is applied at the factory in a commercial setting not in your home after the install.
+Pre-finished hardwood floors are growing ever popular especially in condos with strict HOA rules and basement remodels where traditional hardwoods are not an option because of a concrete subfloor.
+It is called pre-finished because the chemical finish is applied at the factory in a commercial setting, not in your home after the install process.

 Flexibility- You get all of the advantages of the factory applied surface seal, with the look, beauty, and feel of traditional hardwood floors.
 At the same time you also always have the option of sanding down past the factory applied sealing coat, in order to once more reveal the natural wood to the surface.
 It can then be treated with any of the basic on site finishing techniques.

-Time- It is much quicker to install a prefinished hardwood material than it is going through the process of sanding and staining the material on site.
+Time- It is much quicker to install a prefinished hardwood material than it is going through the process of sanding, possibly staining and finishing the material on site.
 Pre-finished floors are ready to go as soon as they are installed and do not require further coating.

 Durability- In the factory they are able to use very powerful chemical sealers, which are so powerful they are not available for on-site installers to use.
 Typical formulas consists of aluminum oxide crystals embedded in a UV cured urethane coat.
 While on-site applied finishes warranty for 3-5 years, factory applied treatments will often have warranties of 5-25 years or more.